k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 #### CustomLogicSql Flow

 A new generic Custom Logic flow has been added to the TDM library in TDM 8.1: **CustomLogicSql**.
-This flow gets from the user who creates the task the following parameters:
+This flow gets the following parameters from the user who creates the task:

 - **sql** - a select query.
 - **sqlParams** - optional parameter to set parameters for the Select query.